Cape, German, Moroccan and Roman

 Helps to soothe inflammatory skin conditions, insect bites

-Chamomile is generally safe but some medication may interact with German chamomile.
+Chamomile is generally safe but some medications may interact with German chamomile.
 If you are on any prescription check with your doctor before you use this oil.
 If you are unsure switch to Cape or Roman Chamomile.

 Approximate shelf life:

 German chamomile is also referred to as blue chamomile, Hungarian chamomile, or sweet false chamomile.

 German chamomile has stronger anti-inflammatory properties than Roman chamomile